9 (Cashmere Cat album): Tour

 On 4 April, Cashmere uploaded a video on Twitter showcasing dates for a tour entitled the 'Cat Tour'.

 Artwork

-On 24 August, Cashmere revealed the original artwork for 9, back then titled Wild Love, on Twitter.
+On 24 August, Cashmere revealed the original artwork for 9, then titled Wild Love, on Twitter.
 It showed a silhouette of a person walking across a snowed-in road with cars on the sides, while snowing.
 The official artwork for the album is a photo of the number '9' against a black background displayed on a computer screen.